Why Zelensky is an American Hero

 During the Trump years, the Russian leader’s popularity ratings improved, often presented as strong and intelligent by the American president himself.
 Without mentioning overwhelming support, Republicans were more inclined to view Putin in a positive light.

 This is no longer the case.
-The invader of Ukraine now displeases both Democrats and Republicans, which could explain the change in tone of several elected GOP members and the disavowal of recent assertions by Donald Trump.
+The invader of Ukraine now displeases both Democrats and Republicans, which might explain the change in tone of several elected GOP members and the disavowal of recent assertions by Donald Trump.

 If the voters of the two major political parties are united in their rejection of the Russian president, the divisions remain however perceptible when they are asked to express their degree of confidence in leaders other than Vladimir Putin.